Cyberstalking Defense Lawyer Chicago

 • That the defendant knowingly engaged in the conduct

-Because cyberstalking cases often rely heavily on screenshots and electronic records, the interpretation and context of communications can become critically important.
+Because these cases often rely heavily on screenshots, metadata, IP addresses, spoofed numbers, server logs, and electronic evidence, context and interpretation become critically important.

-Because cyberstalking cases often depend on how communications are interpreted, the full context of the interactions is extremely important.
+Because cyberstalking cases often depend on how communications are interpreted, prosecutors and defense attorneys frequently dispute the meaning, tone, and context of digital communications.

 Penalties for Cyberstalking in Illinois